techartorg/TAO-Wiki/README.md

 - token?
 - in your notes folder, create a file index.md.
 This is the first page people see on your website.

+- do not make a folder named "assets", or a folder with the same name as your repo e.g. "wiki_templates"

 ## Features
 ### Done